eunaosouia/api-fullstack-produtos-clientes/README.md

 # Fullstack Products & Clients API

-A modern RESTful API for managing products and clients, built with Node.js, Express, TypeORM, and Docker.
-Designed with Domain-Driven Design (DDD) principles for scalability and maintainability.
+A robust RESTful API for managing products and clients, built with Node.js, Express, TypeORM, and Docker.
+The project follows Domain-Driven Design (DDD) principles for scalability and maintainability, and includes input validation, error handling, and Swagger documentation.

 ---

 ## 🚀 Features
 - CRUD operations for products and clients
 - DDD architecture: controllers, services, repositories, entities
-- TypeORM for database management
+- TypeORM for database management (SQLite)
 - Docker support for easy deployment
-- Environment variable support (.env)
+- Environment variable support (`.env`)
 - Swagger (OpenAPI) documentation at `/api-docs`
-- Input validation (e.g., phone accepts only numbers)
+- Input validation (regex for email and phone)
+- Unique constraints for name, email, and phone
 - Error handling and clean responses

 ---